 Local cycling clubs are the life-blood of every riding community.
 They are designed to advance their trails and membership, and that’s a great thing.
 This ensures that your local club remains viable and that we all have cool trails to ride on.

-There are some areas however that fall outside the scope and purpose of local clubs, and this is where CQ ORC might be of benefit:
+There are some areas however that fall outside the scope and purpose of local clubs, and this is where CQOC might be of benefit:

 - enhance the presence of mountain biking in CQ;

 - promote other off-road cycling disciplines e.g. rail trail rides, fat bikes, cyclocross;